GiulioRossetti94/PyBondLab/docs/PreAnalysisStats_README.md

 Exclude or adjust observations based on return characteristics.
 When a filter is applied, bonds with filtered-out returns are excluded from the analysis.

+> **Note:** Filters here are applied contemporaneously (ex-post) — a bond is excluded based on its return or price in the *same* month.
+This is appropriate for descriptive statistics, where the goal is to characterize the cross-section after removing outliers.
+The ex-ante vs ex-post distinction only matters for portfolio formation (see `StrategyFormation`, which provides both `get_long_short()` for ex-ante and `get_long_short_ex_post()` for ex-post factor returns).

 | Filter | Description | Example `filter_value` |
 |--------|-------------|----------------------|
 | `trim` | Exclude extreme returns | `0.5` (exclude \|ret\| > 50%) or `[-0.5, 0.5]` |